cah6/EEG/README.md

 Code to read EEG data via a soundcard or Arduino.

-NOTE: This code is no longer being updated.
-Feel free to make whatever changes you want to it, but don't report back with errors.
+NOTE: This code is no longer being updated, and may not work.
+If you fix anything, feel free to open a PR to merge it back in, though!